menu

 Occupations and Workforce

-Telecommuters are a relatively large percentage of the workforce: 22.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.74% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-As is often the case in a small city, Moose Lake doesn't have a public transportation system that people use for their commute.
+Moose Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics